Prior Notification of Householder Single Storey Rear Extension

 Legislation allowing larger single-storey rear extensions to be built under permitted development rules came into force on 30 May 2013.
 The new size limits are subject to a neighbour consultation scheme and require information to be submitted to the Local Planning Authority (LPA).

-For a period of three years, between 30 May 2013 and 30 May 2019, householders will be able to build larger single-storey rear extensions under permitted development.
+Householders are able to build larger single-storey rear extensions under permitted development.
 The size limits will double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses.
 These new larger extensions (i.e. if they extend between 4 and 8 metres, or between 3 and 6 metres) must go through a “prior notification” process through the LPA which is subject to a neighbour consultation scheme.
-We have provided a Householder Prior Notification Form (PDF, 272KB) for applicants to submit to the Council to find out if prior approval is required for extensions of this size (link to form).
+We have provided a Householder Prior Notification Form (PDF, 272KB) for applicants to submit to the Council to find out if prior approval is required for extensions of this size.

 The dimensions specified above are measured as a projection from the Rear Wall of the Original House.